Giving to Women’s Studies

 We need strategic funds to support many crucial endeavors:

 Gifts of all sizes are needed.
-A gift of $50 could award an undergraduate for the best essay written on women or gender.
-A gift of $100 would help finance our newsletter.
+A gift of $50 could award an undergraduate for their work in feminist practice.
 A gift of $350 would provide a student engaged in international service learning the costs of her program fees.
 A supporter gift of $500 would help bring a distinguished scholar to Lane Hall to discuss recent scholarship or current affairs.
 A leadership gift of $1000 could send a graduate student to an archive or remote interview site to conduct research on the impact of gender on her field.

 We have many additional needs which are described on this website; we invite you to take a look around and learn more about the Department and our programs.

-As you reflect back on your Michigan experience and how Women’s Studies made a difference in your life, please consider contributing to the Women’s Studies Department Strategic Fund.
+As you reflect back on your Michigan experience and how Women’s Studies made a difference in your life, please consider contributing to the Women’s Studies Department.
 Your support not only will help ensure the quality of education we offer to students, but keep the vision of the Women’s Studies Department alive.

 Click the following for further information about Women's Studies' priorities for the U-M Victors Campaign.